Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Introduction

-However, the above approach faces two issues, including 1) the incomplete data setup is not realistic: traditional data setup methods, that set the feature vector of missing data to zero and discard missing data directly, ignore the availability of noisy data.
-Assuming the data contains some type or level of noise, isn't it better to try to mine useful information from it rather than just discard it? and 2) the structure is redundant: traditional model structure learns a multimodal joint representation in the process of completing the missing data, and such a process tends to cause the errors generated in the first step to have a negative impact on the second step.
+However, the above approach faces two main issues, including 1) the method of simulating incomplete data is unreasonable and impractical: traditional data setup methods set parts of the feature to zero vectors or discard some data directly at a set percentage.
+These methods neither reliably simulate real-world scenarios nor reserve the availability of incomplete data.
+Moreover, assuming the data contains some type or level of noise, is not it better to try to mine useful information from it rather than just discard it? and 2) the structure is redundant: traditional model structure learns a multimodal joint representation in the process of completing the missing data \citep{zuo2023}, and such a process tends to cause the errors generated in the first step to have a negative impact on the second step.
 Whether robust multimodal joint feature representations can be learned directly from noisy data?

-To answer the above two questions, we propose a novel noise-robust MER model, termed NMER.
-Specifically, we design a noise scheduler to create training data with various types and intensities of noise to simulate incomplete data in realistic scenarios.
-Then, we present a Variational AutoEncoder (VAE) \cite{kingma2013auto, sohn2015learning} based multimodal joint representation learning network to generate robust multimodal joint representations from the noisy incomplete data directly.
-In this way, we generate robust multimodal joint representations by simulating incomplete data configurations in realistic scenarios, leveraging the powerful generative capabilities of VAE, and making full use of the valuable information of the existing noisy data to achieve robust multimodal emotion recognition.
+To answer the above two questions, we propose a novel Noise-robust MER model, termed NMER.
+Specifically, we design a noise scheduler at the embedding level.
+It creates noisy training and testing data by adding various types and intensities of noise to the embedding, thus simulating the influence of diverse incomplete situations in realistic scenarios.
+It is worth mentioning that we explored an incomplete condition of three new modalities through our noise scheduler, which was impossible to achieve in previous works.
+Then, we present a Variational AutoEncoder (VAE) \citep{kingma2013, sohn2015} based multimodal joint representation learning network to reconstruct robust multimodal joint representations from the noisy data.
+In this way, we simulate incomplete data in realistic scenarios, make full use of the valuable information of the existing noisy data, and then leverage the powerful generative capabilities of VAE to reconstruct robust multimodal joint representations from noisy data and achieve multimodal emotion recognition.
+We conduct experiments on the benchmark dataset IEMOCAP \citep{Busso2008} and CMU-MOSEI \citep{liang2021}, which are widely used.
+Our code has been released in the supplementary material.

-We conduct all experiments on the benchmark dataset IEMOCAP \cite{IEMOCAP}.
-Experimental results under different noise types and different noise intensity conditions show that our NMER outperforms all baselines and demonstrates greater robustness in the face of incomplete data.
-The main contributions of this work are, 1) We propose a noise-robust MER model, termed NMER, to generate robust multimodal joint representations under noisy incomplete data; 2) We simulate realistic noisy incomplete data by means of a noise scheduler and generate robust multimodal joint representations with the help of a VAE; 3) Experimental results show that our method is more robust than all baselines under noisy incomplete data.